UPS's international footprint to grow with TNT deal

 The acquisition is the largest by far in UPS's 104-year history.

-The move sharply widens the gap between UPS and No. 2 FedEx Corp, which has a market share of about 3 percent in Europe.
+The move sharply widens the gap between UPS and No. 2 FedEx Corp (FDX.N), which has a market share of about 3 percent in Europe.

 TNT said on Monday its executive and supervisory boards unanimously supported UPS's offer of 9.5 euros per share, a premium of nearly 54 percent, up from a bid of 9 euros per share last month.